Quick Facts:

 Religious Affiliation: Nondenominational, founded by Society of Friends (Quakers)

-Locations: Wichita, Lenexa, Topeka, Outreach locations
+Locations: Wichita, Lenexa, Online

 Campus Size: 54.5 acres, 18 buildings